Asian stocks rise after Wall St slips closer to bear market

 “This is unlikely to be rock bottom, given the tightening of financial conditions ahead,” said Tan Boon Heng of Mizuho Bank in a report.
 “Reality may again be harsher than expectations.”

-The Shanghai Composite Index rose 0.7% to 3,118.79 after the Chinese central bank reduced its rate on a five-year loan in a move that would shore up weak housing sales by cutting mortgage costs.
+The Shanghai Composite Index rose 1.2% to 3,134.24 after the Chinese central bank reduced its rate on a five-year loan, which would shore up weak housing sales by cutting mortgage costs.
 The one-year loan rate that affects commercial borrowers was left unchanged.

 That suggests Beijing is “trying to keep easing targeted and that we shouldn’t expect large-scale stimulus,” said Julian Evans-Pritchard of Capital Economics in a report.

-Core inflation, which excludes fresh food and energy, rose to 2.1% from 1.5%, the highest level since 2015, allowing for tax hikes.
-But the central bank is unlikely to alter its low interest rate policies given the weakness of the economy, which contracted in the last quarter, economists said.
+Core inflation, which excludes fresh food and energy, rose to a seven-year high of 2.1% from March’s 0.8%.
+Despite that, economists say the central bank is unlikely to change interest rates due to the weakness of the economy, which contracted in the last quarter.

-With “GDP yet to surpass its pre-virus level and wage growth still subdued, that won’t convince the Bank (of Japan) that tighter monetary policy is required,” Marcel Thieliant of Capital Economics said in a commentary.

 On Wall Street, the S&P 500 fell to 3,900.79.
 The Dow Jones Industrial Average fell 0.8% to 31,253.13.
 The Nasdaq slipped 0.3% to 11,388.50.